On Saturday, May 11, 2013, at 8:00 pm EST, Amedea Parker finally got her lifelong wish and played her first-ever show at the Laurel Leaf Theater.

 —No, Mr. Kessler, I’m not sure I understand the political applications of a recording of my dead wife.

-—We could disseminate copies of this video into an enemy country, their economy and government collapses due to lack of interest.
+—We could infiltrate copies of this video into an enemy country, their economy and government collapses due to lack of interest.
 A terrorist organization accidentally sees a copy, maybe doesn’t plot so much terrorism anymore?
 At the very least we need to make sure no other bad actors have a copy.
 We also need to make sure it works for everybody.

-—Take as long as you need.
+—I never said it has to be easy, only that it has to be done.
+Take as long as you need.
 I’ll be able to track how you’re doing.